 A few days after I began working at Los Altos Community Foundation (LACF), a friend from North Carolina emailed me to offer congratulations on my new role.
 Then, somewhat tongue-in-cheek, he proceeded to let me know he’d visited the communities we support before and questioned our real need for local philanthropy.

 In his dry wit, he asked me if we were going to issue grants to help improve the conditions of residential lawns and gardens.

-This is not the first time someone has skeptically asked me about what possible issues our communities might face given our significant local prosperity and wealth.
+This is not the first time someone has skeptically asked me about what possible issues our communities might face given our significant local prosperity.
 And yet, when we peel away the veneer, we find our communities struggling with major issues that undermine their vibrancy.

 Please join me as we start this journey together.
 We look forward to your engagement and support.

 Adin Miller, Executive Director, Los Altos Community Foundation